- The goal: delivering analytics

-So you need to provide analytics to your customers.
+Let’s say you need to provide analytics to your customers.
 You’d like to put dashboards and charts in your app, make sure nobody can see data that isn’t theirs, and put that in front of your customers or users.
-These customers may be other businesses like vendors, regulatory agencies, or other organizations.
-Regardless of the audience, they need reporting.
-How should you go about it, and how would you use Metabase to get the job done?
+These customers may be other businesses like vendors, regulatory agencies, or other organizations, but regardless of who they are, they need reporting.
+So how should you go about it, and how would you use Metabase to get the job done?

 The goal: delivering analytics

-First, let’s be especially clear on the goal: what we are talking about is delivering analytics to customers.
-Can you give customers the data they need to understand their business and make better decisions?
-To that end, embedding is simply one strategy, not the goal.
-It can be easy to make the wrong (i.e., needlessly expensive) decision by conflating the two.
+First, let’s make sure we have a clear goal in mind: delivering analytics to customers.
+That is, giving customers the data they need to understand their business and make better decisions.
+To this end, embedding is simply a strategy, not the goal, and we want to avoid conflating the two.

 The bar for high quality external analytics

-If delivering analytics is the goal, then what is the ideal delivery?
+If delivering analytics is the goal, then what is the ideal to do it?
 That depends (and we’ll unpack our options below), but fundamentally the solution that ships should:

 - Give customers the ability to analyze their own data.